Hashnode-blog-backup/My-blogs/cld8l3ye400ux6env9j0i718n.md

     3. A message body is usually needed.
 As in a request message, each HTTP header is followed by a carriage return line feed (CRLF).
 After the last of the HTTP headers, an additional CRLF is used (to give an empty line), and then the message body begins.

 **Status line** The status line is the first line in the response message.
-It consists of three items
+It consists of three items.

 1. The HTTP version number shows the HTTP specification to which the server has tried to make the message comply.